klemus87/GItExercise/README.md

 # GItExercise
 Hi, this is my Altcademy Git exercise.
+This is an update